AFM-SPM/TopoStats/docs/advanced/grain_finding.md

 Once the mask has been turned into a tensor, the grains are then cropped from the tensor to produce a mini tensor for each grain, allowing for easier processing of individual grains.
-They are stored in `GrainCrop` dataclasses and are held in a dictionary within a `GrainCropDirection` dataclass instance, which in turn is held in the `ImageGrainCrops` dataclass instance for the whole image.
+They are stored in `GrainCrop` dataclasses and are held in a dictionary within a `ImageGrainCrops` dataclass instance for the whole image.

-For more information on the `ImageGrainCrop`, `GrainCropDirection`, and `GrainCrop` dataclasses, see the [TopoStats API documentation.](https://afm-spm.github.io/TopoStats/main/autoapi/index.html)
+For more information on the `ImageGrainCrop` and `GrainCrop` dataclasses, see the [TopoStats API documentation.](https://afm-spm.github.io/TopoStats/main/autoapi/index.html)

 ## Optional: U-Net mask improvement